 During the day, you may see squirrels running just about everywhere.
 They run through yards, along power lines, and up trees.
-But, in the evening, after they burn up all of that energy they need to catch some serious sleep.
+But, in the night, after they burn up all of that energy they need to catch some serious sleep.
 It begs the question, “Where do squirrels sleep?”

 Let’s take a look at some more details for the different types of squirrels and where they nap and snooze.

-Ground Squirrels Versus Tree Squirrels
+Ground Squirrels Sleep in Different Places Than Tree Squirrels

 Most species of squirrels belong to one of two categories — tree squirrels and ground squirrels.
 The Eastern gray squirrel, red squirrel, and flying squirrel are tree squirrels.
 They sleep in nests or dens that they create or find in trees.